Seminar Media Technology

 During the seminar, your task is to survey the literature and compare different types of conditioning modalities (i.e. text/weight/shape of object) as well as completion methodology (diffusion models, VAEs,…).
 Finally you should compare the different papers conditioned on similar modalities and explain the advantages, and disadvantages of each method especially from the point of view of inpainting possibility.

-Supervision: Marsil Zakour (marsil.zakour@tum.de)
+Supervision: Marsil Zakour (marsil.zakour(at)tum.de)

 References: